vlazed/model-sniper/README.md

   - To add to this, this tool does not (as of yet) give users the ability to save their model paths.
 I think this can be done by saving a text file of the specified models, although at this point, one could just use the Duplicator.
   - One subtle difference between this tool and the duplicator is that the Duplicator preserves bonemerged props on an entity, while this tool spawns them separately
 - This tool, similar to the Random Array Tool, allows one to insert models to spawn by specifying their model path.
 However, this tool is not restricted to a single entry to spawn models, allowing one to choose which models to spawn by simply removing a line from the model list.
 This also enables a process of "transferring" lists of model paths between users.
-- TODO: This tool, similar to the Random Array Tool and the Entity Group Spawner, can control the spawning pattern of the selected entities, constraining them to a point, a rectangle, or an ellipse.
+- This tool, similar to the Random Array Tool and the Entity Group Spawner, can control the spawning pattern of the selected entities, constraining them to a point, a rectangle, or a circle.
 However, I opted to keep the spawning pattern deterministic, with no customization for skin or bodygroup randomness.
 These are just utilities to organize how the models are spawned.

 ## Disclaimer